The main seven benefits of autophagy and fasting are now being understood and studied more than ever.

-A lot of the most recent research has helped with the understanding of what exactly happens when we fast and begin the process of autophagy, the processes that is triggered in our bodies once we go without food for more than 12 hours.
+A lot of the most recent research has helped with the understanding of what exactly happens when we fast and begin the process of autophagy.
+This is the processes that is triggered in our bodies once we go without food for more than 12 hours.

 Many people begin with intermittent fasting in order to lose some weight, and this is a very effective way of reaching that goal.

 However, they soon discover that the health benefits of triggering autophagy go way past simply loosing some body fat.